 One thing to keep in mind when using a titanium curler, temperature tends to rise too high too quickly, which increases the risk of hair damage.
 If 1) you are not accustomed to using this kind of styling tool and/or 2) if your hair is damaged or damage-prone, opt for a gentler curler.

-Never skip your hair protecting serum before curling your hair especially with a titanium curler, you don’t want to accidentally burn your hair!
+Never skip your hair protecting spray or serum before curling your hair especially with a titanium curler, you don’t want to accidentally burn your hair!